bfeitknecht/vault/wiki/transmission control protocol.md

 ---
 ![[TCP-state-diagram.png|white]]

 The **transmission control protocol (TCP)** is a protocol used in the [[transport layer]] of the internet.
-It improves upon [[user datagram protocol]] by establishing a session for reliability and ensuring in-order delivery of packets.
+It improves upon [[user datagram protocol]] by establishing a session through the TCP handshake for reliability and ensuring in-order delivery of packets.
 Additionally, congestion control is built in.

+The TCP handshake takes 1RTT, however encryption, i.e. TLS takes another 2RTT.
+TCP sockets use the virtual circuit method for session management.

 # ACK Strategy
 | Strategy             | Definition                      | Pro                                                             | Con                                                  | Packet Reorder    | Packet Duplication                                                             |